General, efficient, and robust Hamiltonian engineering: Hamiltonian engineering by linear programming

 \subsection{Hamiltonian engineering with unknown Hamiltonians}

-In practice, sometimes not all coupling coefficients in $\vec J$ might be known.
+In practice, sometimes not all coupling coefficients $J_{\vec a}$ in the system Hamiltonian might be known.
 For example, when an experiment aims to realize two-body interactions but also acquires unwanted three-body terms of unknown strength.
-Such system Hamiltonians with unknown or only partially known coupling strengths can still be engineered using the Pauli conjugation method from \cref{sec:pauli_conjugation}.
+Such system Hamiltonians with unknown or only partially known coupling strengths can still be used for engineering based on the Pauli conjugation method from \cref{sec:pauli_conjugation}.
 Solving \eqref{eq:PauliLP} for an $\vec M \in \R^\dd$ yields the target Hamiltonian